mohammadalicss/USA_Today_Scraper/README.md

 + Environment: Developed and tested on Google Colab.

 ## Requirements
-I have run and tested this script on Google Colab.
-You can use Google Colab or modify the script to use it in other environment.
-For running it on Google Colab, you will need a Google account to access Google Colab.
+I have executed and tested this script on Google Colab.
+You can either use Google Colab or modify the script to run it in other environments.
+To use it on Google Colab, you will need a Google account.
 + Python libraries, used in the script, include:
   + requests
   + BeautifulSoup (from bs4)